Security-Onion-Solutions/securityonion-docs/so-test.rst

     Retried packets (EAGAIN):  0
   Replay completed.
 Warnings shown above are typically expected.

-Once this completes, you can then go to :ref:`alerts` and :ref:`hunt` and review data there.
+Once this completes, you can then go to :ref:`alerts`, :ref:`dashboards`, and :ref:`hunt` to review data.